 - Keep your core engaged and allow your chest to open up.

 - Hold and breathe.
 Avoid overarching or crunching into your spine.

 - To challenge your balance and better aid digestion, press one hip at a time higher and extend the opposite leg straight out.

-Optionally, put a block or bolster under your tail bone for added support.
-We love the Manduka Cork Yoga Block for its lightweight construction and comfortable edges.
+Put a block or bolster under your tailbone for added support.
+We love the Manduka Cork Yoga Block’s lightweight construction and comfortable edges.